Jerry Hall: Acting

 Hall acted in Urban Cowboy (1980) and director Tim Burton's Batman (1989).

-She costarred in an NBC pilot, She's With Me, opposite Dinah Manoff, and penned by Married...
-With Children creators Ron Leavitt and Michael G. Moye.
-The unsold pilot aired July 20, 1986.

-She made her professional stage debut playing Cherie in a revival of Bus Stop (a role played by Marilyn Monroe in the film adaption) in the Theaterfest summer stock (hosted at Montclair State University) in July 1988.
+She made her professional stage debut playing Cherie in a revival of Bus Stop (a role played by Marilyn Monroe in the film adaptation) in the Theaterfest summer stock (hosted at Montclair State University) in July 1988.
 She reprised the role for her London West End stage début in 1990 at the Lyric Theatre in Shaftesbury Avenue.

 In 1990, she joined many other guests for Roger Waters' massive performance of The Wall in Berlin.

 She featured in commercials for Bovril.

 Hall played the role of Miss Scarlett in the 1993 British television show Cluedo and in TV series, The Detectives.
 In the early 2000s, she appeared as Mrs. Robinson in a Broadway production of The Graduate.
 Hall appeared as herself in the documentary Being Mick (2001).
 She appeared in Brighton in the play Picasso's Women in 2002.

 Hall was presented with the Guinness World Record in February 2004 for making the most musical appearances in a single night; she performed in six shows before 9,124 theatregoers in London's West End.

 In 2005, Hall appeared on the West End stage playing Mother Lord in the first London production of Cole Porter's High Society.
 Hall provided the voice for Sister Penelope in the British cartoon Popetown first screened in New Zealand during the year.
 In 2007, Hall guest-starred on the British TV show Hotel Babylon.
 She has also appeared in the BBC comedy series French and Saunders.

 In June 2012, Hall made a one-week appearance with David Soul at the Gaiety Theatre, Dublin, in a reprise of the Pulitzer Prize-nominated play Love Letters by A. R. Gurney.
 On September 10, 2012, Hall was announced as a contestant for the tenth series of the British dance show Strictly Come Dancing.
 Her professional partner was Anton du Beke.
 She was the second celebrity to be eliminated from the competition.

 Her autobiography, Jerry Hall: My Life in Pictures, was published in 2010.